CAAPIM/gateway-ansible-playbook/README.md

 # Gateway Ansible Playbooks

+## Upgrading the Gateway
+The Gateway Ansible playbooks can upgrade Gateways from 9.4 to 10.
+It provides an upgrade path for virtual appliances and hardware appliances.
+The main requirement for the in-place or expedited upgrades is that the new GW OVA or ISO must be installed on the target computer before the Ansible upgrade process takes place.
+It handles database cluters.
+Any data in the SSG database will be migrated.
+This includes Solution Kits (MAG & OTK) and server module files (modular and custom assertions).
+The components that were migrated along with the database may require further upgrade to work with Gateway 10.

+Please note, the upgrades playbooks do not covered: Software Gateways, Docker, AMI, Azure Gateways.
+It also does not cover OTK installed on external databases.

 ## Background

 Before start, it is important to have some basic knowledge on Ansible and how it works and how to setup Ansible control node.